mellissa87/rtla/README.md

 ### Future plans and ideas
+* Move out from setting TTL in ElasticSearch index properties - create new index each day and remove old one (get TTL out of ES responsibilities scope)
 * Simple REST service to access data in Cassandra (Jackson @ Grizzly)
 * Simple JS based web UI + Websockets (SocketIO)
 * Move configuration to Apache Zookeeper